 2. Starter Flow – Go to the hairdressers for a “Starter Flow Cut”.
 Bring a picture in of some sweet flow on your phone of a NHL player if needed, as sometimes hairdressers can be plugs and just don’t get what you want – you certainly don’t want her thinking your striving for the 1990’s Jaromir Jagr mullet which was as ballsy as it gets.
 Explain to her, you would like free flowing hair in the back and sides, and you just need her to clean up the sides for you so the growth can begin.
 Mention to her you won’t be seeing her for a while, and that in a few months you will be back (see later point)

-3. The Dark Ages - Anyone that has pulled off masterful hockey salad will be the first to tell you that its not all throwig hammers (looking unreal) while sweat whips off your flow during a scrap at center ice – there is a down time, a time so dark and scary that most hockey players fold up like a cheap lawn chair at your buddies college house – THIS IS KEY – You must fight through this dark stage – the juice is worth the squeeze -trust those that have pulled off such flow greatness before you.
-Battle through these months, which involve finding a great hockey lid (see Gongshow), patience like a Monk, an ability to take a few chirps from the fellas, and sadly – a drop in your wheelin ability slightly for just these months, as friends and girls alike will wonder just what the hell kinda hair your trying to pull off…..
+3. The Dark Ages – Anyone that has pulled off masterful hockey salad will be the first to tell you that its not all throwing hammers (looking unreal) while sweat whips off your flow during a scrap at center ice – there is a down time, a time so dark and scary that most hockey players fold up like a cheap lawn chair at your buddies college house – THIS IS KEY – You must fight through this dark stage – the juice is worth the squeeze -trust those that have pulled off such flow greatness before you.
+Battle through these months, which involve finding a great hockey lid (see Gongshow), patience like a Monk, and an ability to take a few chirps from the fellas…..

-4. A New Birth - Like a beautiful pregnant lady who begins to show her baby bump, your wonderful and silky flow begins to emerge.
-Slowly, a few curls develop behind yourbucket, and you notice a couple strands of hair poking out your ear holes like a few peices of wheat grass yearning for water – you are almost there.
+4. A New Birth – Like a moth transforming into a butterfly, your wonderful and silky flow begins to emerge.
+Slowly, a few curls develop behind your bucket, and you notice a couple strands of hair poking out your ear holes like a few pieces of wheat grass yearning for water – you are almost there.
 At night, you condition your hair so that it gets i’ts nutrients to keep growing ( this is key).
-At this point you may need a slight maintenance trim on the sides of your hair – do NOT let her take too much off, just trim the sides so you don’t look disgusting.
-Girls will start complimenting you here and there, your wheeling begins to increase, and your on ice performance begins to improve.
+At this point you may need a slight maintenance trim on the sides of your hair – do NOT let her/him take too much off, just trim the sides so you don’t look disgusting.
+Compliments will flow in now, and your on ice performance begins to improve.
 Passes get more solid, your shot is more accurate – and you feel as though you could stand your own at centre ice with the other team’s heavy.
-Most of all, with your own teammates, as well as the opposing players on the ice – you notice a certain level of respect developing towards you – your flow is briging you this respect.
+Most of all, with your own teammates, as well as the opposing players on the ice – you notice a certain level of respect developing towards you – your flow is bringing you this respect.
 Its happening, almost there….